danielraffel/tauri-webdriver/README.md

 **Open-source macOS WebDriver for Tauri apps.**

 Enables automated end-to-end testing of Tauri desktop applications on macOS, where no native WKWebView WebDriver exists.

+_Disclosure: The code for this project was written in collaboration with Claude Code_

 ## The Problem